On Alberta's dryland farms, reflections on a devastating year and an eye to what's next | CBC News

 On Alberta's dryland farms, reflections on a devastating year and an eye to what's next

-Several Alberta municipalities declared agricultural disasters this summer due to drought
+Several municipalities declared agricultural disasters this summer due to drought

 Just north of the town of Vulcan, Alta., snow is falling on Markert Seeds, a dryland operation that grows wheat, barley, canola, peas and flax.